enrojasv/enrojasv/README.md

 # Hola mundo! 🌍
-My name is Enrique Rojas and I'm a Junior Flutter Developer.
+My name is Enrique Rojas and I'm a Junior Mobile Developer.

 - ❤️ I really like to work with mobile applications, developing UI/UX and software.
 - 🌱 As a Jr. Developer I do mini projects to practice my skills.
 Some are public so you can see my code.